ilasjc/ilasjc/page-template-with-instructions.md

 ### Subsection One

 [Link text one](http://www.example.com) lets you do a thing.
+{% comment %} Add a blank line between links.
+That way each link is wrapped in a <p> tag and will get nicer visual spacing. {% endcomment %}
 [Link text two](http://www.example.com) lets you do some other things.

 ### Subsection Two